simdjson/simdjson_talks/cppcon2025/cppcon_2025_slides.md

 - First scan identifies the structural characters, start of all strings at about 10 GB/s using SIMD instructions.
 - Validates Unicode (UTF-8) at 30 GB/s.
-- Rest of parsing relies on index.
+- Rest of parsing relies on the generated index.
 - Allows fast skipping.
+(Only parse what we need)

 ---